tshanedc/bikesharing_finalproject/README.md

 ### Machine Learning Model
 Provisional Model
-We will use Visualization using Tableau and R. Visualize the maps of each city and show popular routes.
-Combine the map image with layering and pop-up highlighting the major stations, landmarks to assess the main incentives of riders choosing that routes
+Run a series of regression on correlation between the factors such as weather, seasonality, characteristics of area (office, leisure, academic, etc…) with the usage of PBS.
-We are also thinking about multivariate regression to identify which factor are affecting the PBS.
-Or random forest model to predict the availability of bikes in the stations
+Visualize the maps of each city and  show popular routes.
+Combine the map image with layering and pop-up highlighting the major stations, landmarks to assess the main incentives of riders choosing that routes.

 ### Database Integration